xalvarez/testcafe-import-class-issue/README.md

 ## Running the tests

-Tests can be run either by calling `npm test`.
+Tests can be run by calling `npm test`.